CNN chief executive Chris Licht has stepped down

 When Licht took over CNN, he was tasked with reshaping the network's news coverage to be less partisan than it had been during Donald Trump's presidency.
 But falling ratings, the abrupt closure of streaming service CNN+ and widespread internal criticism, including over a recent town hall with Trump, scuttled those plans.

-CNN's May ratings were dismal, with its prime-time viewership less than half of rival of MSNBC, while Fox News still lead among the cable networks.
+CNN's May ratings were dismal, with its prime-time viewership less than half of rival of MSNBC, while Fox News still leads among the cable networks.

 Town hall panned